Watts Gallery – Artists’ Village in Compton, Surrey, England: Victorian art and history at the former home of G F Watts and Mary Watts

 There is a gift store and a tea shop (I can recommend the Welsh rarebit) at Watts Gallery – Artists’ Village.
 A contemporary gallery above the gift shop showcases works by emerging and established artists.
 The facility conducts lectures, educational programs, and workshops.

-Watts Gallery – Artists Village is open Tuesday to Saturday from 11 am to 5 am.
-There is an admission charge.
-Children under 16 years of age are admitted free of charge.
+Check the Watts Gallery – Artists Village site for hours of operation.
 Admission includes access to the studios.
-One and a half hour tours of the rest of the Limnerslease house run daily at 2 pm at an additional charge.
+Access to the rest of Limnerslease house is via scheduled tours at an additional charge.
 Booking can be done in advance.
 I did not have opportunity to tour the house, but would like to do that in a future visit.
 With or without the house tour, Watts Gallery – Artists Village is a wonderful place to visit.
 Be sure to also visit Watts Chapel, a short walk from the gallery.
 It is open daily at no charge.

 Never miss a story.
 Sign up for Destinations Detours and Dreams monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.